-Another word used to describe the electrons is "delocalised".
+Another word used to describe the electrons is delocalised.
 Something local is in a definite place, so delocalised means that something isn't in a definite place.
 The number of delocalised electrons depends on the electron structure of the atom.
-Atoms of Group 1 metals give of one electron, Group 2 metal atoms give off 2, and so on.
-In this picture, the Al atoms have each put 3 electrons into the sea of electrons.
+Atoms of Group 1 metals give off one electron, Group 2 metal atoms give off two, and so on.
+In this picture, the Al (aluminium) atoms have each put three electrons into the sea of electrons.

 The atoms in a metal are held together by electrostatic attraction between the positive metal ions and the delocalised negative electrons.
 The metal ions are pulled tightly together in a regular repeating close-packed structure.
 Scientists call structures with regular repeats crystalline.
 Metal structures are crystalline, as are most ionic substances.
-The crystalline structure of gold looks like this.
+The crystalline structure of gold looks like this:

 The electrostatic bonds between the metal ions and the delocalised electrons are hard to break, so metals are strong.
 However, it's easier to move layers of atoms over each other.
-This means that metals can easily be bent into new shapes; scientists call this being malleable.
+This means that metals can easily be bent into new shapes - scientists call this being malleable.
 The combination of strength and malleability means that metals are easy to bend but hard to break.
 This makes them extremely useful for making things.
-The strength of the metallic bonds also explains why metals have high melting and boiling temperatures; we need to add a lot of energy to the metal to break the bonds between the metal ions.
+The strength of the metallic bonds also explains why metals have high melting and boiling points - we need to add a lot of energy to the metal to break the bonds between the metal ions.

 Remember that all metal atoms are ejecting electrons, and that there's nowhere really for the electrons to go.
 Once you have that picture in your mind, most of the properties of metals make sense.